 Heritability represents the proportion of phenotypic variance in a trait that is attributable to genetic variation within a population.
-It indicates the degree to which genetic factors influence the transmission of a characteristic from one generation to the next.
-The selection of elite genotypes from a diverse genetic population can be evaluated using heritability estimates, which help determine the proportion of phenotypic variation in a trait that is due to genetic factors by Selvi et al.[13].
-High heritability suggests that selection based on the trait will be more effective in identifying genotypes with superior performance for breeding.
-Broad sense heritability(H2) is the ratio of genotypicvariance to the total observed variance in the population and heritability values were categorised aslow(<30%),moderate(30-60%) and high(>60%) byJohnsonetal.[17].
+It indicates the degree to which genetic factors influence the transmission of characters from one generation to the nextgeneration.
+The selection of elite genotypes from a diverse genetic population can be evaluated using heritability estimates, by which the proportion of phenotypic variation in a trait due to genetic factors can be determined [13].
+High heritability suggests that direct selection of the trait will be more effective in identifying genotypes with superior performance for breeding.
+Broad sense heritability (H2) is the ratio of genotypic variance to the total observed variance in the population and heritability values were categorised aslow (<30%), moderate (30-60%) and high (>60%) by Johnson et al. [17].

-Heritability and GAM for various characters under study is depicted in Figure 2.In the present studyheritabilitywasobserved highforDaysto50%flowering,Number of pods per plant Pod weight,Podlength,Number of seeds per pod,Pod yield per plant,Crudefibre and Crude protein content, indicating the predominance of additive gene action in trait expression.
-The results werefound similar to the findings of Panchtaet al.[22]fordaysto50%flowering, Selvam et al.[23]for number of pods Kumar et al. [24] for pod weight ,pod length and pod yield per plant,Srinivaset al.[25] for number of seeds per pod, Savithriet al.[18] for crude protein and crude fibre content.
+Heritability and GAM for various characters under study is depicted in Figure 2.In the present studyhigh heritabilitywasobservedforDaysto50%flowering,Number of pods per plant,Podweight,Podlength,Number of seeds per pod,Pod yield per plant,Crudefibre and Crude protein content, indicating the predominance of additive gene action inexpression of the trait.
+The results werefound similar to the findings of Panchtaet al.[22]fordaysto50%flowering, Selvam et al.[23]for number of pods, Kumar et al. [24] for pod weight ,pod length and pod yield per plant, Srinivas et al.[25] for number of seeds per pod and Savithriet al.[18] for crude protein and crude fibre content.

 Geneticadvancemeasures theamount of progresswhich could be expected by the selection of characters.
 The traits coupled with high heritability and high genetic advance could be improved through direct selection by Tefera et al. [26].
-GAM values are classified as high (>20),moderate(10-20),low(<10) by Johnson et al. [17].
+GAM values are classified as high (>20),moderate(10-20) andlow(<10) by Johnson et al. [17].

 High GAMwere recorded for characterssuch asNumber of pods per plant, Podweight, Pod length, Pod yield per plant, Crude fibre and Crude protein content.
-This suggest that additive gene action is predominant in these traits and direct selection improves the performance of Yardlong bean The results were in line with thefindings of Savithriet al.[18] forNumber of pods per plant, Podweight, Podlength, Number of seeds per pod, Pod yield per plantand Crude protein content; Srinivasetal.
-[25] fornumber of seeds per pod in cowpea.
-Moderate GAM was observed by Savithri etal.
-[18] for crude fibre content.
-Low GAM was obtained for days to 50% flowering which indicates that the traditional selection method is not significant for improvement of such traits due to the presence of non-additive gene.
+This suggest that additive gene action is predominant in these traits and direct selection improves the crop performance.
+The results were in line with the findings of Savithriet al. [18] for Number of pods per plant, Podweight, Podlength, Number of seeds per pod, Pod yield per plantand Crude protein content; Srinivas et al. [25] for number of seeds per pod in cowpea.
+Moderate GAM was observed by Savithri et al. [18] for crude fibre content.
+Low GAM was obtained for days to 50% flowering which indicates that the traditional selection method is not significant for improvement of such traits due to the presence of non-additive geneaction.
 Similar result was obtained by Rambabu et al. [21]

 The broad-sense heritability, combined with genetic advance enhances the precision in assessing the success of trait selection by Johnson et al.[17].
-High estimates of heritability, along with significant genetic advance as a percentage of the mean, were observed for traits such as Number of pods per plant, Podweight, Pod length, Pod yield per plant, Crude fibre and Crude protein content which suggests that these traits are predominant in additive gene action.
+High estimates of heritability, along with significant genetic advance as a percentage of the mean, were observed for traits such as Number of pods per plant, Podweight, Pod length, Pod yield per plant, Crude fibre and Crude protein content which suggests that these traits were predominant in additive gene action.
 Similar findings were reported by Savithri et al.[18] for Number of pods per plant, Podweight, Pod length, Pod yield per plant and Crude protein content.
-High heritability with low GAM was observed for days to 50% flowering which indicates that environment play a role in controlling this trait.
-This result corroborate with those of Savithri et al. [18].
+High heritability with low GAM was observed for days to 50% flowering which indicates that environment play a significantrole in controlling this trait.
+Similar result were observed by Savithri et al. [18].